scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 For scientific collaboration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Even among collaborators who are competent in their own domain, crossing disciplines can often demand the use of novel tools – for example, a neuroscientist may be well-versed in Matlab, and wish to collaborate with a policy researcher who’s skilled in SPSS.
 It’s easy to end up with a collaboration where neither party has any idea how to use the tools of the other.

-In other words, I have an environment and you have an environment.
-I want to do things my way, you want to do them yours.
-If we wish to work together – either as student and teacher, or as collaborators – this doesn’t really work.
+Perhaps some helpful graduate students can integrate their work using Python, but it will be difficult to get two busy professors with dramatically different backgrounds working in the same computational environment.
+And critically, we don’t want to disrupt the already productive environments that these researchers are using!

 This issue becomes even more pronounced when we begin “collaborating” with other researchers we know nothing about – as when we try to re-use someone elses scientific code, or reproduce their results.
 Structurally, this situation is not much different than the above-described issues that arise between students and instructors – the publishing researcher clearly has (or should have!) mastery of their tool stack, and they should ideally publish instructions that are as broadly usable as possible.